nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 Additional methods for working with strings were added, allowing you to more easily identify substrings no matter where they are found, and more functionality was added to regular expressions.

-Template strings are an important addition to ECMAScript 6 that allows the creating of domain-specific languages (DSLs) to make creating strings easier.
-The ability to embed variables directly into template strings means that developers have a safer tool than string concatenation for composing long strings with variables.
+Template literals are an important addition to ECMAScript 6 that allows the creating of domain-specific languages (DSLs) to make creating strings easier.
+The ability to embed variables directly into template literals means that developers have a safer tool than string concatenation for composing long strings with variables.

-Built-in support for multiline strings also makes template strings a useful upgrade over normal JavaScript strings, which have never had this ability.
-Despite allowing newlines directly inside the template string, you can still use `\n` and other character escape sequences.
+Built-in support for multiline strings also makes template literals a useful upgrade over normal JavaScript strings, which have never had this ability.
+Despite allowing newlines directly inside the template literal, you can still use `\n` and other character escape sequences.

 Template tags are the most important part of this feature for creating DSLs.
-Tags are functions that receive the pieces of the template string as arguments.
+Tags are functions that receive the pieces of the template literal as arguments.
 You can then use that data to return an appropriate string value.
 The data provided includes literals, their raw equivalents, and any substitution values.
 These pieces of information can then be used to determine the correct output for the tag.